 -

-Bike-friendly option to Switzerland via Eurostar: It's now amazingly quick to reach Switzerland by train.
-London to Paris in 2 hours 20 minutes, change trains & stations, then high-speed TGV-Lyria trains link Paris with Geneva, Lausanne, Bern & Zurich in just 3 or 4 hours.
-You'll find full details of times & fares on the London to Switzerland page, but here are the arrangements for taking a bike with you:
+It's now remarkably quick to reach Switzerland by train.
+London to Paris by Eurostar in 2 hours 20 minutes, change trains & stations, then take a high-speed TGV-Lyria train from Paris to Geneva, Lausanne, Bern & Zurich in just 3 or 4 hours.
+You'll find full details of times & fares on the London to Switzerland page, but here's how to take a bike with you.

 -

-Step 1, take your bike to Paris by Eurostar as shown above, and cycle cross Paris from the Gare du Nord to the Gare de Lyon.
+Step 1, take your bike from London to Paris by Eurostar, arranging your Eurostar ticket & bike reservation as shown above.
+Cycle across Paris from the Gare du Nord to the Gare de Lyon.

 -